nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/setting-up-your-own-images/how-to-build-windows-image.md

-10. Download and install stable version of **cloudbase-init** (A Windows project providing guest initialization features, similar to cloud-init) by browsing the [Download Page](https://cloudbase.it/cloudbase-init/#download) on the web browser on virtual machine running Windows, you can escape registring and just click on "No. just show me the downloads" to navigate to the download page as shown below:
+10. Download and install stable version of **cloudbase-init** (A Windows project providing guest initialization features, similar to cloud-init) by browsing the [Download Page](https://cloudbase.it/cloudbase-init/#download) on the web browser on virtual machine running Windows, you can escape registering and just click on **"No. just show me the downloads"** to navigate to the download page as shown below:

     ![Download Cloudbase-init](images/install_cloudbase-init.png)